 During the 2015 – 2016 school year, the African and African American Studies Program achieved several major accomplishments.
 We welcomed another joint appointed faculty, Dr. Constance Bailey, as an assistant professor of African and African American studies and English.
 The program expanded its course offerings to include anthropology and art.
 Additionally, seven students participated in the study abroad trip to Ghana under the leadership and guidance of Drs.
 Caree Banton and Barbara Lofton.

 In 2016 – 2017 we experienced another banner year for African and African American studies.
 Dr. Aldon Morris’ lecture captivated the audience with a thought-provoking presentation from his book on the legacy of Dr. W.E.B.
 Du Bois’ work in shaping the discipline of sociology.
-In partnership with the Sam M. Walton College of Business and the Department of Art, the program co-hosted a reception and lecture by Dr. Bernard Kinsey, McIlRoy Family Visiting Professor, his wife Shirley, and their son Khalil.
+In partnership with the Sam M. Walton College of Business and the School of Art, the program co-hosted a reception and lecture by Dr. Bernard Kinsey, McIlRoy Family Visiting Professor, his wife Shirley, and their son Khalil.
 The Kinsey family shared an inspiring and heart warming presentation of the untold contributions and achievements of descendants of the African diaspora through the Kinsey Collection of art, historical artifacts, and other authentic treasures.
 Additionally, the program organized an alternative spring break trip to the Smithsonian National Museum of African American History and Culture in Washington, D.C. that was attended by students and faculty from across campus.

 This fall join us in welcoming joint appointed visiting assistant professor of Art Education and African American Studies, Dr. Alphonso Walter Grant.
 He is teaching “Living While Black: Themes in African American Thought and Experience,” a course cross-listed in the Art department and African and African American Studies Program.